X-rayLaser/keras-cnn-1drnn-ctc/README.md

 ```
 python demo.py conv_lstm_model temp_ds/test
 ```
+For each image in a given path, the script will display it on the screen, make a prediction, compare it with ground truth text and compute the LER score.

 ## Recognize handwriting
 Recognize an image taken from a test dataset after necessary preprocessing was already applied
 ```